Shire to pay $56.5 million to settle improper marketing probe

-Shire Plc, which is in the process of being acquired by AbbVie Inc, has agreed to pay $56.5 million (34.5 million pounds) to resolve allegations of making false claims in the marketing of its ADHD drug Adderall XR and other medicines, the U.S. Justice Department said on Wednesday.
+Shire Plc, which is in the process of being acquired by AbbVie Inc, has agreed to pay $56.5 million to resolve allegations of making false claims in the marketing of its ADHD drug Adderall XR, the U.S. Justice Department said on Wednesday.

 The settlement involved charges that Ireland-based Shire, between January 2004 and December 2007, promoted its extended release Adderall with claims of superiority over rival medicines that were not supported by clinical data, the Justice Department said.

-The settlement also resolves allegations that, between February 2007 and September 2010, Shire sales representatives allegedly made false and misleading statements about the efficacy and abuse liability of its other attention deficit hyperactivity disorder (ADHD) medicine Vyvanse to state Medicaid formulary committees and doctors.
+The settlement also resolves allegations that, between February 2007 and September 2010, Shire sales representatives allegedly made false and misleading statements about the efficacy and abuse liability of its other attention deficit hyperactivity disorder (ADHD) medicine Vyvanse to state Medicaid formulary committees and to individual physicians.

 "Shire cooperated throughout this investigation and, in advance of this settlement, began to correct its marketing activities," Zane David Memeger, U.S. Attorney for the Eastern District of Pennsylvania, said in a statement.